Optable/optable-web-sdk/README.md

 ### Targeting key values

-Loading the Optable SDK via a `script tag` on a web page which also uses the [Google Publisher Tag](https://developers.google.com/doubleclick-gpt/guides/get-started), we can further extend the `targeting` example above to show an integration with a [Google Ad Manager 360](https://admanager.google.com/home/) ad server account:
+Loading the Optable SDK via a `script tag` on a web page which also uses the [Google Publisher Tag](https://developers.google.com/doubleclick-gpt/guides/get-started), we can further extend the `targeting` example above to show an integration with a [Google Ad Manager 360](https://admanager.google.com/home/) ad server account.

+It's suggested to load the GAM banner view with an ad even when the call to your sandbox `targeting()` method raises an exception, as shown in the example below:

 ```html
 <!-- Optable SDK async load: -->